Litochoro: Access and transport

-Since the 1960s Litochoro has been served by an interchange with GR-1/E75 to its east.
-In the mid-1990s, parts of the Greek national road from Athens to Thessaloniki were upgraded to motorway standard.
+Since the 1960s Litochoro has been served by exits 70A and 71 of the A1 motorway (E75) to the east: in the mid-1990s, parts of the EO1 national road between Athens and Evzonoi were upgraded to motorway standard.
 Litochoro is on the Northern stretch of this 6 lane dual carriageway, 90 km from Thessaloniki.
 Its nearest beach is 5 km to the east.

 There is a regular bus service to Katerini and a local train service (one train approximately every two hours in each direction) to Thessaloniki and Larissa, where there is an interchange with the main line to Athens.
 Because Litochoro railway station is about 6 km away from Litochoro and 1 km from the nearest bus stop, people wishing to take the train often take the bus to Katerini and take the train from there.
 Taxis are to be found in abundance.